Lwin-Naing/User-Manual-English-/Set the color of the flooded area.md

 <br>
 <br>

-3. In the settings for the 3D tiles layer, select the Style URL option.
+3. In the settings for the 3D tiles layer, select the Style URL option.<br>
+ (The tileset URL has the assumed inundation area of the Arakawa River (3DTiles)).

 ![3](https://github.com/user-attachments/assets/8204b7d2-b76e-4d5d-b7c4-ce93f84d0773)